 - Strain and serve.
 Strain the tea with a sieve when pouring it into a cups or a pot for serving.
 Spoon in the sugar into the individual cups according to preference and mix until combined.

 Chai spice doesn't have to be for a cup of masala chai!
 It's also super popular for fall baking.
 It can be added to cookies, used in cinnamon rolls, mixed in with buttercream, etc. It's a delicious addition to just about anything for a warmth, flavor, and fragrance.

 It can also be used for savory cooking as well.
 It is, after all, a spice blend.

 Chai masala spice blend will last in an airtight container for up to two years.

 - Add all of the spices to a spice grinder machine and run the machine.
 Stop it every minute or two and mix it well with a spoon.

-- Whole spices give the best result
+- Single origin whole spices give the best result for chai masala

 - For conversion from whole spices to pre-ground, see this article.